srsexton94/mutualaid-client/README.md

 * `npm run deploy`: builds and deploys master branch
 * Bootstrap

 ## User Stories
 - As an unregistered user I want to be able to
   - view all public posts and access their content/links
   - sign up/create an account
-- As a registered user I want to be able to…
+- As a registered user I want to be able to sign in
+- As a signed-in user I want to be able to...
   - sign in, update my info, & sign out
   - view all posts
   - view a specific subdivision of posts